Afghanistan announces Eid ceasefire with Taliban until June 20

 Afghan security forces say the impact has been significant, but the Taliban roam huge swaths of the country and, with foreign troop levels of about 15,600, down from 140,000 in 2014, there appears little hope of outright victory.

-Additional reporting by Qadir Sediqi and Rupam Jain in Kabul, Polina Devitt in Moscow and Idrees Ali and Robert Emmott in Brussels; Writing by Nick Macfie; Editing by Clarence Fernandez and Robert Birsel
+Additional reporting by Qadir Sediqi and Rupam Jain in Kabul, Polina Devitt in Moscow, Doina Chiacu in Washington and Idrees Ali and Robert Emmott in Brussels; Writing by Nick Macfie; Editing by Clarence Fernandez and Robert Birsel